osamaalmughanni/Kumiko/README.md

 ## 5 — Connect to Git repository (Optional)

 Connecting your content to a remote Git repository offers various benefits, including convenient access, collaboration with others, and efficient tracking of modifications.

-In order to interact with your repository, please follow these steps:
+To interact with your repository using Kumiko, please follow these steps:

 ### 5.1 Install Git